cgardesey/remote_water_level_measurement_firmware/README.md

 # Arduino Project: Remote water Level Monitoring

 This is an Arduino project that demonstrates remote monitoring of water level in a tank.
+The hardware sends dtata to an [android app](https://github.com/cgardesey/RemoteWaterMonitoring)
 The project uses the Arduino programming language and can be customised for similar projects

 ## Table of Contents
 - [Requirements](#requirements)